Pleasanton Valley history: Pleasanton's 1964–1979 neighborhood development

 From the Oakland Tribune in June 1965—long summer days, the smell of Coppertone and chlorine, and the echo of kids laughing at Pleasanton Valley Swim Club.
 Some readers might remember Mr. Volonte, the beloved Amador Valley High teacher.

-The model homes of Pleasanton Valley
+The 1964 homes of Pleasanton Valley — Pleasanton Valley Series

-First phase (1964–1965): Greentree Court
+Model complex (1964–1965): Greentree Court

 The first model complex opened on Greentree Court in August 1964.